propcom/fe-countdown/README.md

 ## FE Countdown

-Download this repo and drop the countdown folder into `fuel/apps/views/`
+Download this repo and drop the countdown folder into:

+`fuel/apps/views/`

 Include the countdown.php file where you would like it to appear within your template